-- 3 Switch to the Fusion page and move the playhead to the start of the clip. - 4 Click in the gray space of the Node Editor to deselect any selected nodes. - 5 Press Shift-Spacebar to open the Select Tool dialog and type polygon to add a polygon tool. - 6 Create a very rough outline around the rock outcropping at the start of the render range.
-You may want to pan the viewer to allow you to draw the shape beyond the left edge of frame.
+- With your mouse still over the first clip, switch to the Fusion page and move the playhead to the start of the clip. - 4 Double-click in the gray space of the Node Editor to deselect any selected nodes. - Press Shift-Spacebar to open the Select Tool dialog and type polygon to add a polygon tool. - 6 Create a very rough outline around the rock outcropping at the start of the render range.
+You might want to pan the viewer to allow you to draw the shape beyond the left edge of frame.

-- 7 Advance the playhead to last the last frame in the render range, frame 126. - 8 In the viewer toolbar, click the Select All Points button.
+7 Advance the playhead to the last frame in the render range: frame 126.

+8 In the viewer toolbar, click the Select All Points button.